gnu-octave/symbolic/HOWTO-release.md

   * Packages: need to run the following two scripts:

-      - Use the maintainer makefile: "make clean", "make pkg".
+      - Use the maintainer makefile: "make clean", "make dist".

       - make_windows_package.sh, use "day-to-day testing" mode.
 I recommend testing them first without using the tag.
 Then test